 Looking for something savory to add to your brunch spread?
 Or maybe a little something extra to accompany dinner?
-Our garlic- and herb-packed pull-apart bread is made in Nordic Ware’s Anniversary Bundt Pan, which makes it the perfect centerpiece to any table!
+Our Garlic-Herb Monkey Bread is a garlic-and herb-packed pull-apart bread is made in Nordic Ware’s Anniversary Bundt Pan, which makes it the perfect centerpiece to any table!
 You can find more Anniversary Bundt recipes our new September/October 2020 issue!

 Garlic-Herb Monkey Bread

 - 3¼ to 3½ cups (406 to 438 grams) all-purpose flour, divided

 - 2½ teaspoons (7.5 grams) kosher salt, divided

 - 1 (0.25-ounce) package (7 grams) instant yeast*

 - ½ cup (113 grams) unsalted butter, softened

 - ½ cup (113 grams) unsalted butter, melted

 - 1½ tablespoons (7 grams) finely chopped fresh chives